spaceandtimefdn/blitzar/README.md

 The library provides

-* Functions for doing group operations on [Curve-25519](https://en.wikipedia.org/wiki/Curve25519) and [Ristretto25519](https://ristretto.group/) elements.
+* Functions for doing group operations on [Curve-25519](https://en.wikipedia.org/wiki/Curve25519), [Ristretto25519](https://ristretto.group/), [bls12-381 G1](https://electriccoin.co/blog/new-snark-curve/), [bn254 G1](https://hackmd.io/@jpw/bn254) and [Grumpkin](https://hackmd.io/@aztec-network/B19AA8812#Curve-cycles) elements.
 * An implementation of [Inner Product Argument Protocol](https://eprint.iacr.org/2017/1066.pdf) for producing and verifying a compact proof of the inner product of two vectors.
 * A sys-crate and bindings to make commitment computations usable from [Rust](https://github.com/spaceandtimelabs/blitzar-rs).

-The library is adopted from code in [libsodium](https://github.com/jedisct1/libsodium) and extends libsodium's cryptographic functions to support CUDA so that they are usable on GPUs.
+The library is adopted from code in the [libsodium](https://github.com/jedisct1/libsodium) and [zkcrypto](https://github.com/zkcrypto/bls12_381) projects.
+It extends both project's cryptographic functions to support CUDA so that they are usable on GPUs.

 **WARNING**: This project has not undergone a security audit and is NOT ready for production use.